Continental Volleyball Conference: History

 become new members for the 2018 season, and that Thiel would leave after that same season.
 Then, on November 21, Ramapo was announced as an incoming member for the 2018 season.

 Thiel did not initially announce its future men's volleyball affiliation, but would eventually be revealed as a new affiliate member of the Allegheny Mountain Collegiate Conference effective with the 2018–19 school year.

 While Thiel left after the 2018 season, the CVC added three new members for the 2019 season, all of which launched new varsity programs at that time.
 First, in October 2017, Randolph–Macon College was announced as an incoming member.
 Then, in December of that year, the CVC announced that Elizabethtown College and Immaculata University would also join.

-On July 1, 2018 the New Jersey Athletic Conference announced they would add men's volleyball as a sponsored sport.
+On July 1, 2018, the New Jersey Athletic Conference announced they would add men's volleyball as a sponsored sport.
 Kean and Rutgers–Newark maintain dual membership in the CVC and NJAC starting in 2018–19.
 Ramapo College left the CVC and returned to the Skyline Conference; Rampo maintains dual affiliation for men's volleyball in the NJAC and Skyline.

-Inaugural member, Cairn departed the conference for the 2019–20 academic year after the university's all-sport conference, the Colonial States Athletic Conference, announced the addition of men's volleyball as a conference sport.
+Inaugural member Cairn departed the conference for the 2019–20 academic year after the university's all-sport conference, the Colonial States Athletic Conference, announced the addition of men's volleyball as a conference sport.
+The CVC added another member when Roanoke College announced the addition of men's volleyball for the 2022 season.

+With the addition of men's volleyball in the Old Dominion Athletic Conference, Eastern Mennonite, Randolph-Macon, and Roanoke departed the CVC after the 2024 season to participate in men's volleyball competition in their home conference.

+Four more members are set to depart after the 2026 season.
+Drew, Elizabethtown, Juniata, and Wilkes will move men's volleyball to their primary home of the Landmark Conference, which will begin sponsoring the sport in the 2027 season.

 Member schools

 Current members

-The league currently has 10 full members.
+The league currently has 8 full members.

 Note that because NCAA men's volleyball is a spring sport, the year of joining is the calendar year before the first season of competition.

 Former members

 School names and nicknames reflect those in use during the final season each school was a CVC member.

-In addition to the above schools, two other institutions that were adding men's volleyball for the 2014–15 school year (2015 season)—Benedictine University in Illinois and Loras College in Iowa—had been announced as new CVC members.
+In addition to the above schools, two other institutions that were adding men's volleyball for the 2014–15 school year (2015 season): Benedictine University in Illinois and Loras College in Iowa—had been announced as new CVC members.
 They never officially joined the CVC, instead uniting with the six Midwestern CVC schools in the MCVL.
-(Benedictine left once its all-sports home of the Northern Athletics Collegiate Conference began sponsoring men's volleyball in 2017–18, while Loras left the MCVL in 2019 for single-sport membership in the College Conference of Illinois and Wisconsin, which added men's volleyball for 2019–20 and beyond.)